briansmiley/CursedLife/README.md

-    --glider, -g: places some gliders in hard coded positions --random, -r [float]: initializes the grid with [float] proportion of cells randomly active --speed, -s [int]: sets refresh rate to [int]ms (default 75ms)
+    --glider, -g: places some gliders in hard coded positions --random, -r [float]: initializes the grid with [float] proportion of cells randomly active --speed, -s [int]: sets refresh rate to [int]ms (default 75ms) --dimensions, -d [int] [int]: sets the height and width of the display grid; defaults to 50 x 100 --wrap, -w: turns on edge-wrapping, so that cells on the border consider those on the opposite their neighbors

 https://user-images.githubusercontent.com/34353764/229634872-6017fcfb-9bdc-4548-836f-b8cb868a6a1c.mov